Opticos/GWSL-Source/README.md

 ## Downloading

 GWSL can be downloaded from the releases tab or from the Microsoft Store.
-The Microsoft Store version is reccomended.
+The Microsoft Store version is recommended.

 <a href='//www.microsoft.com/store/apps/9nl6kd1h33v3?cid=storebadge&ocid=badge'><img src='https://developer.microsoft.com/store/badges/images/English_get-it-from-MS.png' alt='English badge' style='width: 50px'/></a>